mlaferrera/wisely/README.md

  - **crypto_id**: KMS key name within the specified keyring
  - **location_id**: Google Cloud zone the keyring is located in
- - **bucket_name**: GCS bucket name to store secrets **mode**: Method used to parsed secrets.
+ - **bucket_name**: GCS bucket name to store secrets **mode**: Method used to parse secrets.
 Valid options are kv, json, or raw **delim**: Delimiter for key/values when in mode kv

     wisley.cfg